Dieterbe/bosun-monitor.github.io/configuration.md

 #### since(series)

-Returns the number of seconds since the latest data point not more than duration old.
+Returns the number of seconds since the most recent data point in the series.

 #### streak(series)